dakn2005/DE_Zoomcamp_Capstone/Readme.md

 ## Conclusion
 So, as initially claimed in the [problem statement](#problem-statement), it has gotten better in terms of safety, which is good news.
 Despite of this, we have to keep on being vigilant, as witnessed with recent major incidents

-In terms of fatalities and incidents' cause below are my summaries of note within the last 3 decades (summarised by chatgpt)
+In terms of fatalities and incidents' causes, below are summaries of some major incidents within the last 3 decades (summarised by chatgpt).

 2020s: China Eastern Airlines Flight 5735 (2022) – 132 Dead
   - Date: March 21, 2022